-Here he was again, pointing the clicky thing up at the buns, making them look greater than life, grander, taller, sky-bound.
+Here he was again on the floor, pointing the clicky thing up at them, making them look greater than life, grander, taller, sky-bound.
 Peach—he took a particular liking to Peach.
-Is it because Peach is missing his right front leg?
-Is it because that doesn’t slow him down one bit?
-That is Peach—he adapted very well.
-He bikies on, he overbuns, and if you give him half a chance, he will set out for Alpha Centauri in a heartbeat!
+Was it because Peach was missing his right front leg?
+Was it because that didn’t slow him down one bit?
+That was Peach—he adapted very well.
+He binkied on, he overbunned, and if given half a chance, he would set out for Alpha Centauri in a heartbeat!

-Appy looked at Susan, their faithful servant.
-She’s been with the rescue forever and carries on with the day-to-day grind, the caring routine only a few can handle.
+Appy looked at Susan.
+She’d been with the rescue forever and carried on with the day-to-day grind, the caring routine only a special few could handle.
 Take Binks, for example, the elder bun in residence.
-One day, he had a good forever home, and the next, he didn’t.
-It all changed when he arrived at Susan’s.
-She slept on the floor next to him when he was going through some rough patches and saved him from the great beyond.
+One day he’d had a good forever home, and the next, he didn’t.
+But it all changed when he arrived at Susan’s.
+She’d slept on the floor next to him when he was going through some rough patches, and saved him from the Great Beyond.

-The clicking stopped; the human set his apparatus on the ground.
-Apricot, disturbed by the silence, woke up from her nap in the sun.
+The clicking sounds stopped; the human set his apparatus on the ground.
+Apricot, disturbed by the silence, woke up from her nap.

-“What’s he doing, Peach?” asked Appy.
+“What’s he doing, Peach?” she asked.

 “I don’t know.
 The humans are yakking away again.
-I can’t read their lips through those muzzles, you know,” said Peach, pretending not to pay attention to the humans.
+I can’t read their lips through those muzzles, you know.”
+Peach was pretending not to pay attention to the humans.

-Out of the blue, Susan got up and whisked away Peach and Appy one by one.
-You could barely hear Appy briefing the other buns about the encounter, “No, don’t worry, AJ; they sit and look at you.
+Out of the blue, Susan got up and whisked away Peach and Appy, one by one, taking them back inside the house.
+You could barely hear Appy briefing the other buns about the encounter:

+“No, don’t worry, AJ; they just sit and look at you.
 What?
 No, you silly bun!
 They’re not gonna kidnap you; they’re not from Alpha Centauri.
-They’re just humans.”
+They’re only humans.”

 A moment later, AJ Cannon, a dashing, permanent resident, took over the couch on the porch and basked in the late afternoon sun, whiskers twitching in the breeze.